-Two Students Wounded, Female Student in Custody After Shooting at L.A.
+12-Year-Old Female Student in Custody After Shooting at L.A.
 Middle School

-Two students have been wounded and a female student is in custody following a shooting in a classroom at a middle school near downtown Los Angeles.
+Two students have been wounded after a 12-year-old female student opened fire in a classroom at a middle school near downtown Los Angeles.

 The Los Angeles Police Department got a call of shots fired at 8:55 a.m., LAPD Officer Drake Madison told TIME.
 The shooting occurred at Sal Castro Middle School, which adjacent to Belmont High School.
 Both schools were locked down, according to NBC 4.